-8.10.9 Biodiversity and Development
+8.9.14 Impact of Biodiversity on Spatial Development

 It is important to note that this impact has only been determined for the pre-2016 LGE portion of the municipality, and, as such, has to be expanded upon to include the whole post-2016 LGE municipal area.
 This section assesses the state and condition of biodiversity assets within the jurisdiction of the uMhlathuze Municipality and implications thereof in terms of future development potential.
 The Biodiversity assets are mapped out and represented by, amongst others, the vegetation types within catchments.